Available Now on Amazon!

 The dancer’s spider legs embrace the large amethyst crystal in front of her, tracing its hexagonal lines, filling the uncut jewel with sparkles of LED blue.
 She smiles, her lovely face radiating such amazement and delight that much of the audience leans forward and smiles in return; even the most jaded ones cannot help but be moved by her joy.
 Gracefully, she dances around the crystal, caressing it with spider legs and her own hands, and moments later she spots another crystal and lovingly embraces it.

 The blue suns continue to ascend until they reach the previously invisible screens upon the ceiling, then the far wall, then descend and disappear, returning the scene to night.
 The dancer holds out an arm and spins once around the nearest large amethyst, grabs hold of another, and encircles that one likewise.
-She continues the dance until she has touched all eight of the large crystals and at last comes to rest in the center, gazing out the window with her back to the audience.
-Though many of the watchers can’t see her because of the crystals, they can see her face in the two largest screens flanking the window.
+She continues the dance until she has touched all eight of the large crystals and, at last, comes to rest in the center, gazing out the window with her back to the audience.
+Though many of the watchers can’t see her because of the crystals, they can see her face on the two largest screens flanking the window.
 She seems pensive, almost sad, as she kneels in the center of the lotus and places her chin in her hands.

-A soft low harmonium sings, joined by the sweet, high keening of a flute and the very slow thump of a drum, matching the rhythm of the waves sloshing purple light against the window.
+A soft, low harmonium sings, joined by the sweet, high keening of a flute and the very slow thump of a drum, matching the rhythm of the waves sloshing purple light against the window.
 Softly, a beautiful female voice joins the song, nearly a whisper, lovingly chanting ancient names that few of the audience know but which still move many to tears.
 The sound, emitted by arrays of directional speakers, is modulated such that the differences in frequency between the listeners’ left and right ears reverberate gently within their brains, pouring gentle warm trickles of endorphins so that the rhythm of their controlled breathing and the mindfulness it inspires fills them with soft bliss.

 The dancer gazes up into the cameras so that she seems to look directly into the souls of her audience, and her own face melts into the same peaceful, loving warmth many of them are now experiencing.
 She lifts her hand to her lips as though to blow a kiss, but then reaches higher toward the amethyst affixed to her forehead, and she taps and prods it gently as though she didn’t expect it to be there.